-SMRs are nuclear reactors that can generate electricity and heat without producing GHGs.
+SMRs are nuclear reactors that can generate electricity and heat without producing GHGs during operation.
 Many SMRs are based on existing traditional designs, but are smaller in size and produce smaller amounts of electrical output, and offer enhanced safety features.
 SaskPower has now selected an SMR nuclear technology, GE-Hitachi BWRX-300 (BWRX-300), that requires uranium fuel to produce heat.
+One single BWRX-300 reactor produces approximately 300 MW of electrical output.
+The exact output will depend on the detailed design of the facility, including auxiliary power requirements, but is referred to within this document as a 300 MW reactor design.